The Dream (Alt-J album)

-The Dream is the fourth album by English indie rock band alt-J, released on 11 February 2022 by Infectious Music and the Canvasback Music division of Atlantic Records.
+The Dream is the fourth studio album by English indie rock band Alt-J, released on 11 February 2022 by Infectious Music and the Canvasback Music division of Atlantic Records.
 It was promoted with the single "U&Me", which was released alongside the album's announcement on 22 September 2021.
 The track listing for the album was also revealed on this date through publication Stereogum.
 "Get Better" was released as the album's second single on 3 November 2021 and was accompanied by a pixel-art music video.
 "Hard Drive Gold" was released as the album's third single on 5 January 2022.
 "The Actor" was released as the fourth single on 7 February 2022.

 Artwork

 The artwork for The Dream's cover is a drawing by the artist Joel Wyllie.

 Critical reception

 The album received a four-star rating from The Observer, who said it was a "stroll around the curiosity shop".
 In the same review the band's embrace of American sounds was noted.